Skip to content

 • High cardinality LowCardinality field warning.
 If a column has >10K distinct values, LowCardinality adds overhead.
 ClickHouse can warn or error depending on settings — check low_cardinality_max_dictionary_size.

-For related analytics and OLAP database issues, see DuckDB not working, Postgres slow query, MySQL slow query optimization, and Postgres index not used.
+For related analytics and OLAP database issues, see DuckDB not working, BigQuery not working, Snowflake not working, and Postgres slow query.

 F